Code-Institute-Submissions/CI_MS2/README.md

 Similarly, [the Google code for using markers](https://developers.google.com/maps/documentation/javascript/marker-clustering) was used, although it was customized for the purposes of this site to a larger degree.

+The fictitious phone numbers for the business were taken from [this site](https://fakenumber.org/ireland) for fake number generation.

 **Content**

 Site content was written by the developer.